LiberTEM/LiberTEM/docs/source/gsoc.rst

 What to wok on
 ~~~~~~~~~~~~~~

 Our `issue tracker can give you a broad overview <https://github.com/LiberTEM/LiberTEM/issues>`_ of what we have on our plate.
-We have a `significant backlog of interesting features and improvements <https://github.com/LiberTEM/LiberTEM/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement>`_ where our users and us could really use your help to get them implemented.
+We have a `significant waiting list of interesting features and improvements <https://github.com/LiberTEM/LiberTEM/issues?q=is%3Aissue+is%3Aopen+label%3Aenhancement>`_ where our users and us could really use your help to get them implemented.
 Further below we list a few specific ideas.

 Writing your GSoC application